 All those landscapes will be lost in time, like tears in rain.
 Time to halt.

-We can tighten the analysis of momentum methods through Chebyshev polynomials of the first and second kind.
+We can tighten the analysis of gradient descent with momentum through a cobination of Chebyshev polynomials of the first and second kind.
 Following this connection, we'll derive one of the most iconic methods in optimization: Polyak momentum.

 There's a fascinating link between minimization of quadratic functions and polynomials.
 A link